Vedic City, Iowa - near

-Center of all 50 states
+Center of all 50 states,

-- the total unified country of the USA - since 1959
+the center of rocks and dirt of the total unified country of the USA (including Alaska and Hawaii) - since 1959 |

 The Population Brahmasthan of the United States is